Learn to use advanced features in Adobe InDesign Creative Cloud (CC) to produce professional brochures, forms, and documents.

 Creating a Multipurpose Template

 You know that the better organized you are, the easier it is to get your work done.
 You're going to delve into more organizing in this lesson.
 You'll start by defining your own workspace in InDesign, tailoring it to how you like to find and access tools and features.
-Picking up from where you left off before, you're going to make a library from the images you assembled in the first lesson, and a business logo.
+Picking up from where you left off, you're going to make a library from the images you assembled in the first lesson, and a business logo.
 Then you'll get started on a multiuse template for your resort, using various InDesign features to save time and add consistency to your publications.

 Using Multiple Pages and Page Sizes in a Document